herolab-uga/cqlite/README.md

 ### 4.3. frontier_opencv_detector
 This node is another frontier detector, but it is not based on CQLite.
 This node uses OpenCV tools to detect frontier points.
 It is intended to be run alone, and only one instance should be run.

 Originally this node was implemented for comparison against the standard frontier detectors.
-Running this node along side the CQLite detectors (local and global) may enhance the speed of frotiner points detection.
+Running this node along side the CQLite detectors (local and global) may enhance the speed of frontier points detection.

 #### 4.3.1.
 Parameters
  - ```~map_topic``` (string, default: "/tb3_0/map"): This parameter defines the topic name on which the node will recieve the map.